SK53/indicia-docs/introduction/faqs.rst

 * A live chatroom at http://jabbr.net/#/rooms/indicia

-If you would like something more concrete than free community support then there are a number of developers available who can provide paid for support or compete website development.
+If you would like something more concrete than free community support then there are a number of developers available who can provide paid for support or complete website development.
 The best approach would be to post a message requesting assistance on the forum.